 In a recent survey conducted by London Gatwick Airport, 15% of men and 6% of women said that watching a movie during a flight can really move them more than ever.

 One well-known airline has even begun to warn its passengers that watching movies on board can affect their emotional state.

 Of course, there are many reasons why we are in a fragile mental state on board an airplane: separation from loved ones, anxiety over travel, homesickness.

 However, there is also evidence that the physical conditions of flight affect the human psyche.

 Many studies show that at an altitude of 10 meters above the ground inside a sealed metal pipe, strange metamorphoses are taking place in our minds.

 On the subject: Why you should always take a tennis ball on board

-Our mood may change, otherwise our sensory senses may work, and even itching may appear in the body.
+Our mood can change, otherwise sensory feelings work, even itching in the body is possible.

 “There has been little research on this issue in the past, because for healthy people such issues are not a big problem,” says Jochen Hinkelbein, President of the German Society for Aerospace Medicine and Deputy Director of Emergency Medicine at the University of Cologne.